Riksi/annotaited/_posts/2021-02-19-transformer-translation.md

 ## Introduction

-In the previous tutorial we learned how to how build a transformer model.
+In [Part 1]({% post_url 2021-02-18-transformer %}) of the tutorial we learned how to how build a transformer model.
 Now it is time to put it into action.
 There are lots of things we can do with a transformer but we will start off with a machine translation task to translate from Spanish to English.

 The code for Parts 1 and 2 of this tutorial can be found in [this Colab notebook](https://colab.research.google.com/drive/1hKF_544jqNXJFONYXNwNTrL-zDE4wUpb?usp=sharing).

+If you notice any problems or mistakes please raise an issue [here](https://github.com/Riksi/annotaited).

 ### Acknowledgements
 This tutorial like the previous was inspired by [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html).